 *Tares, usually taken in two ways: either the world or worldliness, or perhaps more favored today, specifically a reference to the Pharisees (the enemy), those who follow the law instead of revelation knowledge, or insight (Mt.
 7.6).

 The above directly points to each individual, not just the disciples, offering universality and inclusion.
 Universality is a form of oneness, not only among individuals in what will become the body of Jesus’ followers, but lends itself to the principle of oneness itself, as in, “I in them, and You in me; that they may be made perfect in one, and that the world may know that You have sent me, and have loved them as You have loved me,” John 17.23.
-Although not a parable, it reflects a speaking that lends itself to the revelation of “mysteries” and “things hidden,” likened to speaking prophecy or inspired sermon.
+This statement runs to deep courses, even sacredness.
+Although not a parable, it reflects a speaking that lends itself to the revelation of “mysteries” and “things hidden.”
 What is this oneness Jesus speaks of so often?
 What is this absolute unity Jesus shares with the Father and that he wishes to share with us?
-You may only come to understand this if you sow good seeds, following the Christed vision to completeness within the self.
+You may only come to understand this if you sow good seeds, following the Christed vision and pathway to greater completeness, or unity.

 As to the disciples being this good soil: they must also mature and spread new seeds.
 For they are first, they are the disciples.
 They will become like the mustard plant moving into every field.
 They must become this good fruit that will abound to yield an increasing crop.
 A grave responsibility has been imparted.
 On a personal level, this part of the private message must have given them pause to consider, just as we may now consider ourselves in the same context.

 With these few scriptures, we enter into the real beginning of Jesus’ ministry.
-The grassroots, the seed, these preparatory efforts will bring the disciples into the required soul development for such a mission.
+The grassroots, the seed, these preparatory efforts will eventually bring the disciples into the required soul development for such a mission.
 Our life grows much like the disciples, inward out, and then upward.
-What we put into life, the seeds, and what we cultivate, nourish, and harvest gives us the daily walk and contributes to our vision.
+What we put into life, the seeds, and what we cultivate, nourish, and then harvest gives us the daily walk.

 Jesus said: If you bring forth what is within you [spirit], what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.
 (Saying 70), Gospel of Thomas.